ktnlvr/ktnlvr.github.io-deprecated/content/posts/monads-ftw.md

 Imagine the following: you are writing a matchmaking system and you want your players to hang out together.
 For that purpose you designed a system of rooms.

-{{< sidenote text="`@struct` serves the same function as `@dataclass` in classical Python.
-Assume all the fields of the class are actually fields of an instance and the constructor has all said fields as it's named arguments." >}}
+> `@struct` serves the same function as `@dataclass` in classical Python.
+Assume all the fields of the class are actually fields of an instance and the constructor has all said fields as it's named arguments.

 ```py
 @struct
 class Room: